Cloudstrucc/Public/docs/Teams/latest/package/EMAIL-ANNOUNCEMENT-CONCISE.md

 ## QUICK FAQ

 **Q: What if I forget to select a label?**
-A: Protected B is the default.
-For casual meetings, actively change to General.
+A: Don't worry!
+Protected B is automatically selected by default for every new meeting.
+   You're secure by default.
+Only change it to General (via the dropdown) if the meeting content is truly non-sensitive.

 **Q: Can external partners join Protected B meetings?**
 A: Yes, but with limited functionality.
 They can participate and view content but